prometheus/node_exporter/README.md

 By default it will only include the NativeCollector.

-To include other collectors, specify the build tags accordently.
+To include other collectors, specify the build tags lile this:

+    go build -tags 'ganglia runit' node_exporter.go

 ### NativeCollector